Wilderness Hunting Tent & Complete Frame

 Fly is a protective tarp that covers the roof, extend the life expectancy of your tent.
 Also, there are thousands of needle holes in your tent and occasionally a needle hole does not close when the tent is wetted down.
 The only way to insure your tent does not leak is to put a fly on your tent.

-I price my fly's approximately 25-50% below my competitors to encourage individuals to use a fly to protect their tent roof.
+I price my fly's approximately 25-50% below most of my competitors to encourage individuals to use a fly to protect their tent roof.

 EVERY MONTH WE GET CALLS FROM CUSTOMERS WHO BUY A FLY AFTER USING THEIR TENT.
 Normally customers have spark holes in their tent roof.
 Or dirt, pitch and tar on their roof that won't come off.
 A fly is strongly recommend at the time of purchase to avoid possible roof issues.
 And most importantly, to increase life expectancy of your tent.
 Rich